alicemunsal/dohex/DoHex2.md

 * Hexagonal Architecture is already used in embedded systems. [^15] DoHex architecture can be used for frontend, backend and embeded applications.

 * DoHex is quite suitable for organization-wide usage.
 It enables technical ubiquitous language among teams and projects although these projects have been developed in different languages and platforms.
-Furthermore, It enables those projects to communicate with each other.
+Furthermore, It enables those projects to communicate with each other easier.

 * DoHex allows us to develop and test our application as a monolith and if it is needed, deploy it also as a microservices application with reasonable effort.